zhaoboqiang/mvcc11/README.md

 # mvcc11

-A simple header-only Multiversion Concurrency Control (MVCC) implementation in C++11.
+A simple header-only Multiversion Concurrency Control (MVCC) implementation in C++.

 # What is MVCC?